Ielts Intelligence

 My Role

-As a Lead Designer, I was responsible for shaping the product’s vision, strategy, and user experience from the ground up.
+As a Lead Designer, I shaped the product's vision, strategy, and user experience from the ground up.
 Working within a cross-functional scrum team, I:

-- Sketched, mapped, and iterated user journeys to promote alignment and clarity
+• Created and iterated on user journeys to promote alignment and clarity

 Approach